svylabs/LiquidAX/WHITEPAPER.md

 LiquidAX provides users with a mechanism to borrow stablecoins against collateral without requiring price oracles or charging interest.
 The system features:

-- Borrowing: Users lock collateral to borrow stablecoins with no interest, paying only a one-time origination fee.
+- Borrowing: Users lock collateral to borrow stablecoins with no interest, paying only an adjustable origination fee.
 - Liquidation: If the collateral’s value falls close to a liquidation threshold, a user-driven auction decides whether liquidation should proceed.
-- Redemption: Stablecoin holders can redeem their stablecoins for collateral through a market-driven auction, with the process favoring borrowers who have set the lowest origination fees.
+- Redemption: Stablecoin holders can redeem their stablecoins for collateral through a market-driven auction, with the process favoring redemption of collateral from those who have paid the lowest fees in terms of percentage.

 # Borrowing Mechanism